 The answer is yes!
-Instagram will always compress your content at least just a little bit, therefore it is always better to upload the highest quality and highest resolution possible so the resulting post will also be of the highest quality possible.
+Instagram will always compress your content at least just a little bit.
+It is ALWAYS better to upload the highest quality and highest resolution possible, so the resulting post will also be of the highest quality possible.

 However, I do recommend avoiding uploading ultra high-resolution content, such as 5400px x 5400px, as Instagram will have to work very hard to compress such a high-quality image and you will end up losing a lot of fidelity in the process, and your post will end up looking nowhere near as sharp or clear as you want it to.

-Now that we’re all up to date with the lingo, let’s dive into the different types of posts on Instagram and see what the optimal size and ratio for each one is:
+Now we’re all up to date with the lingo!
+Let’s dive into the different types of posts on Instagram, and see what the optimal size and ratio for each one is: